 “Dainty, what the hell!”

 “All I’m worried about is cutting my knuckles on your sunglasses.”
-Now the crowd spoke to one-another behind their hands.
+Now the crowd spoke behind their hands.
 The frat-brothers in togas were ready to tackle Dan to the ground.
 “So if you wanna fight, take ‘em off.”
 Henry took off his sunglasses.
 “The toga, too.
 I don’t want you to blame your bed-sheets for tripping you up when you finally regain consciousness.
 Because I’ll knock you out,” Dan said, in case it wasn’t clear.

 “Dainty, please!
 Stop it!
 Sit down!”

 Henry was hesitant to open the front of his toga.
-But, seeing men in bed-sheets prepared to take his side, he shrugged it off and stood bravely in his boxers.
+But, seeing more men in bed-sheets prepared to take his side, he shrugged it off and stood bravely in his boxers.

 “He’s not with us!” promised a man in a bed-sheet.
-“I’ve never seen him before in my life!”
+“I’ve never seen him in my life!”